Anabaptist theology: Loss of the Holy Spirit

-Ecclesiology
+Ecclesiology and non-resistance

-With respect to ecclesiology, Anabaptist theology "calls people to churches, where disciples of Christ strive together to deny the flesh and the world and to pattern themselves into the perfect image of their Master."
-The Church is "a vessel charged with delivering souls to the throne of God" and thus provides the faithful with guidelines, such as those concerning modesty.
+With respect to ecclesiology, Anabaptist theology calls believers to gather in churches to deny worldly flesh and emulate their Master.
+The Church is viewed as a vessel tasked with leading souls to God, thus providing the faithful with clear guidelines on matters such as modesty.

+Anabaptist ecclesiology is structured around four primary marks: believers' baptism, the ban (church discipline), the Lord's Supper, and mutual aid or the community of goods.
+Rooted in this ecclesiology is a radical "two kingdoms" theology that sharply distinguishes the church as the body of Christ from the fallen world governed by political coercion and the sword.
+While Swiss Anabaptism maintained a strict dualistic separation from civic governance, Dutch Mennonites developed a softer dualism that allowed for constructive engagement with society and defended the legitimacy of defensive civil governance.

 Non-resistance

+An engraving by Jan Luyken depicting Dirk Willems rescuing his pursuer, demonstrating Anabaptist nonresistance.

 Most Anabaptist hold that violence is wrong, as is supporting violence though personal actions such as joining the military.
-This would also include opposition to abortion and capital punishment (cf. consistent life ethic).
-Conservative Anabaptist denominations, such as the Dunkard Brethren Church, teach:
+This would also include opposition to abortion and capital punishment.
+Conservative Anabaptist denominations, such as the Dunkard Brethren Church, teach that scriptural directives strictly forbid warfare and mandate loving one's enemies.

-We believe that the principle of non-resistance is clearly taught in the scriptures, and therefore has been accepted as a doctrine of the Church.
-In support of our position, we offer the following: Christ is the Prince of Peace (Isa.
-9:6); His kingdom is not of the world and His servants do not fight (John 18:36); the weapons of our warfare are not carnal (2 Cor.
-10:4); we are to love our enemies (Matt.
-5:44); overcome evil with good (Rom.
-12:21), and pray for them which despitefully use and persecute us (Matt.
-5:44).
-Learning the art of war and participating in carnal warfare or in any branch of the military establishment, at any time, is forbidden by the Scripture.
-The Boy and Girl Scout movements and other organizations requiring a uniform, or having any military features fall under the same condemnation.
-(Eph.
-6:10-18; 2 Cor.
-10:4-5; Gal.
-5:19-22; Matt.
-26:52) Members of the Dunkard Brethren Church who enter any branch of the military service or work in the defense contracting industry cannot be retained as members without a change of occupation.

 In 1918, three Hutterite brothers, David, Joseph, and Michael Hofer, and Joseph's brother-in-law Jacob Wipf were imprisoned on Alcatraz for refusal to join the US military.
 Two of them, Joseph and Michael Hofer, died in late 1918 shortly after their transfer to a prison at Fort Leavenworth, Kansas.
 The Bruderhof is another Anabaptist church that is strongly pacifist, believing that personal property is a form of injustice.

-According to Harold S. Bender and several of his colleagues, the Anabaptists were "voluntaristic in religious choice, advocates of a church completely free from state influence, biblical literalists, non-participants in any government activity to avoid moral compromise, suffering servant disciples of Jesus who emphasized moral living and who were persecuted and martyred as Jesus had been, and restitutionists who tried to restore pre-Constantinian Christian primitivism".
+According to Harold S. Bender and several of his colleagues, the Anabaptists advocated for voluntary religious choice, a church free from state influence, and a nonresistant disciple's life.

 Schwertler Anabaptists, such as Balthasar Hubmaier, were not nonresistant and supported the government; they even encouraged involvement in government.
 In light of this, they were not accepted by the mainstream of the Anabaptists as being true adherents of the faith.